babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 - docs.js
 ---

 Babel 7 is out!
-Refer users this document when upgrading to Babel 7.
+Refer users to this document when upgrading to Babel 7.

 Because not every breaking change will affect every project, we've sorted the sections by the likelihood of a change breaking tests when upgrading.